 This paper establishes stylized facts on comovements and heterogeneity of individual euro-area countries' output and price developments in the past two decades.
-For this purpose, a non-stationary structural dynamic factor model is fitted to a large dataset of euro-area macroeconomic variables.
+For this purpose, a non-stationary structural dynamic factor model is fit to a dataset of euro-area macroeconomic variables.
 The main results are as follows.
-Both common factors and idiosyncratic components are important in explaining individual countries' output and price developments in the euro area and are also both very persistent.
-Idiosyncratic shocks and adjustments to these shocks are mainly responsible for cross-country heterogeneity.
-The asymmetric transmission of common shocks plays a minor role.
-Finally, there is no strong evidence that some common shocks lead to greater heterogeneity than others.
+Common permanent factors are important in explaining individual countries' output and price developments in the euro area.
+Output and prices are not only hit by permanent common, but also by permanent idiosyncratic shocks.
+The latter are mainly responsible for cross-country heterogeneity during most of the sample.
+The asymmetric transmission of common shocks plays a minor role; there is no strong evidence that some common shocks lead to greater cross-country heterogeneity than others.

-Keywords: dynamic factor models, sign restrictions, common trends, international business cycles, EMU, output and inflation differentials, monetary policy
+Keywords: Dynamic factor models, sign restrictions, common trends, common cycles, international business cycles, EMU, output and inflation differentials, inflation persistence, monetary policy

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.